paulSerre/fullstack-assignment/README.md

 - `frontend.mk` - Makefile rules for the web app.
 - `backend.mk` - Makefile rules for the API.
 - `service.mk` - Makefile rules for the asynchronous task.
+- `db.mk` - Makefile rules for the database.
+- `dev.mk` - Makefile rules with PHONY targets for easier development.
 - `README.md` - This file.
 - `LICENSE`